PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 Text classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can fine-tune the text classification task as follows:
+You can fine-tune Transformers pretrained models for the text classification task as follows:

 .. code-block:: console